mobify/workshop--adaptivejs-site-1x/README.md

     {/contentBlock}
     ```

+    Save the `home.dust` template file and close it.

+    Refresh the homepage preview page from Step 3.

-    We're using `{#keyName}{/keyName}` to loop through items in a list.
-More on that as well as a few more dust templating tricks can be found [here](https://cloud.mobify.com/docs/adaptivejs/adapting/dustjs-cheat-sheet).
+    We use the `{#keyName}{/keyName}` block to loop through items in a list.
+Read our [Dust.js Cheat Sheet](https://cloud.mobify.com/docs/adaptivejs/adapting/dustjs-cheat-sheet) for more dust templating tricks.

-16. Stop preview by typing `ctrl c` in the terminal window.
+16. Stop the preview with the `[control] c` command in Terminal.

-## Ready to Continue?
+## Continue to Step 9

-We'll get the tab functionality working in the next step by adding some javascript event handlers to the page.
+In the next step, we add functionality to the tabs with some JavaScript event handler additions to the homepage.

 When you're ready to continue, run the following command: